 Q: Isn’t addiction treatment expensive?

 A: It can be, but it all depends on the type of addiction treatment we’re talking about.
-People often equate addiction treatment with residential programs, many of which are beautiful resort-type facilities in destination locales, or with in-patient treatment, which is typically shorter in duration and more medically intense than residential programs.
+People often equate drug rehab or addiction treatment with residential programs, many of which are beautiful resort-type facilities in destination locales, or with in-patient treatment, which is typically shorter in duration and more medically intense than residential programs.
 Many residential programs are known to not accept insurance, Medicare or Medicaid.
 For in-patient treatment, more programs do accept government and private insurance.
 While residential and in-patient treatment can be useful alternatives for some people, not everyone needs these approaches as a part of his/her recovery.

 Q: Which addiction treatment is low-cost or free?